 The Beat Enterprises (Pty) Ltd, a newly incorporated company, whose shareholders include Heinrich Odendaal, Martin Breedt, James Rushton and Hendrik van der Merwe, took over management of The Beat, and began the process of resurrecting the Studio – with the goal of continuing Leigh and Gillian’s legacy of creating a “family away from home”.

-Martin, James and Hendrik have a combined 48 years’ experience in teaching social ballroom dancing and James has served as General Manager of The Beat Dance Studio for 11 years.
+Martin, James and Hendrik have a wealth of experience in teaching social ballroom dancing and James has served as General Manager of The Beat Dance Studio for 11 years.
 Heinrich has 20+ years of corporate governance and entrepreneurial experience, has served on the boards of countless companies, and previously practiced as an attorney before being admitted as an Advocate of the High Court.
 Together, Martin, James, Heinrich and Hendrik provide a strong team to ensure The Beat Dance Studio is once again a successful and thriving community.